-6. FSA Remuneration Code Disclosures
+6. Remuneration Code Disclosures

-The Society's objective in setting remuneration policies is to ensure that they are in line with its business strategy, risk appetite and long term objectives, and that remuneration is set at a level to retain and attract individuals of the calibre necessary to operate an organisation such as the Society.
+The Society's objective in setting remuneration policies is to ensure that they are in line with its business strategy, risk tolerance and long term objectives, and that remuneration is set at a level to retain and attract individuals of the calibre necessary to operate an organisation such as the Society.

-The remuneration of the executive directors and other members of senior management is determined by the Remuneration Committee, which consists of its chairman Richard Atkinson and two other non-executive directors, Simon Berry and David Clarke.
+The remuneration of the executive directors and other members of senior management is determined by the Remuneration Committee, which consists of its chair Gillian Gardner and the other non-executive directors.